Pension Fund Master Trust

 Derivatives may be used for hedging, risk management and portfolio rebalancing, including the hedging of foreign currency exposure.

-Derivatives may also be used as a substitute for more traditional investments if they are based on and consistent with achieving the PMT’s asset allocation and return objectives.
+Derivatives may also be used for leverage or as a substitute for more traditional investments if they are based on and consistent with achieving the PMT’s asset allocation and return objectives.